etan18/Obsidian-Notes/Humanities & Social Science/linguistics.md

 ### phonology
+Phonology lays out the sets of grammatical rules that phonemes of a language follow.
+What sounds can go together, and which ones can't.

 **Syllable structure** is a fundamental part of phonology.
 Syllables are structured into components:
 - Onset: the sound at the beginning of the syllable
 - Rhyme: everything after the onset, consisting of